Liqueur: United States

 The Alcohol and Tobacco Tax and Trade Bureau regulates liqueurs similarly to Canada.
 Liqueurs (and also cordials) are defined as products created by mixing or redistilling distilled spirits with fruit, plant products, natural flavors, extracts, or sweeteners.
 These additives must be added in an amount not less than 2.5% by weight of the final product.

 Preparation

 Some liqueurs are prepared by infusing certain woods, fruits, or flowers in either water or alcohol and adding sugar or other items.
 Others are distilled from aromatic or flavoring agents.

 Anise and Rakı liqueurs have the property of turning from transparent to cloudy when added to water: the oil of anise remains in solution in the presence of a high concentration of alcohol, but coalesces when the alcohol concentration is reduced; this is known as the ouzo effect.

 Use

 Cocktails

-Liqueurs are sometimes mixed into cocktails to provide flavor.

-By adding Liqueurs to your cocktail, this can change the flavour and appearance of the cocktail.
+Adding liqueurs to a cocktail can change the flavour and appearance of the cocktail.
 Whilst some liqueurs are coloured and designed to make the cocktail pop in colour, others are clear to prevent the liqueur from taking over the colour of the base spirit or garnish.